 Bacon can’t wait to be drafted and start working his way up in the league.

 “To be honest, it’s amazing to even have my name entered in the draft and be considered,” Bacon said.
 “I feel like once I hear my name called, it’s going to be really emotional.
 There’s going to be so much excitement.
 I can’t wait for that moment.
 I’m ready for it.
 I put in a lot of time and hard work to put myself in this position, so I’m going to love that moment because it’ll all have paid off.

 “I can’t wait to find out which new city I’ll be calling home and which group of NBA players I’ll be calling my teammates.
 It’s going to be amazing.”

-Draft, Featured, Top, Dwayne Bacon, Kawhi Leonard, Boston Celtics, Brooklyn Nets, Charlotte Hornets, Chicago Bulls, Dallas Mavericks, Denver Nuggets, Los Angeles Clippers, Miami Heat, Milwaukee Bucks, Minnesota Timberwolves, New Orleans Pelicans, New York Knicks, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Toronto Raptors, Utah Jazz
+Draft, Top, Dwayne Bacon, Kawhi Leonard, Boston Celtics, Brooklyn Nets, Charlotte Hornets, Chicago Bulls, Dallas Mavericks, Denver Nuggets, Los Angeles Clippers, Miami Heat, Milwaukee Bucks, Minnesota Timberwolves, New Orleans Pelicans, New York Knicks, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Toronto Raptors, Utah Jazz